 Quite frankly, the woe is me guys are the ones I end up rejecting the most.
 The man with a good attitude, the man who puts the past behind him, the man with enough confidence in himself to accept rejection, is the man who is going to capture my attention.

 At the end of the day, I appreciate when someone gives me a chance.
 Whether that’s a few emails, texts, a phone call, a date or two, etc. In that same light, I like to give the guys a chance.
 I’m not going to expect from them what I don’t expect from myself.
+However, if the end result is rejection, so be it.
+I don’t want to dwell on that.
+I want to use my energy to find the person who wants to accepts me, the person who rightly fits into my life, and mine into theirs.

 If you are someone thinking about trying online dating or giving it another go with a different approach, check out the Packages and Pricing Page and start dating with a great online dating profile.